albertolalanda/new-ultrasonic-fork-for-MyMusicQoE/README.md

 <img src="https://f-droid.org/badge/get-it-on.png" alt="Get it on F-Droid" height="90"/></a>

 The purpose of MyMusicQoE is to gather statistics of music streaming quality of experience.
+For the server of this project, check out (https://github.com/RIPASSAS/airsonic)

 ## Contributing